tward-3/BESABatchMonitor/README.md

 # BESABatchMonitor
 Monitors the Batch.txt logfile for monitoring progress of batches.
-When the batch stops (from crashing or completion), Amazon AWS SNS will send an email notification.
+When the batch stops (from crashing or completion), Amazon Web Services (AWS) Simple Notification Service (SNS) will send an email notification.

 ## Step 1- Set up AWS User account
 First, you will need an AWS User with Publishing, SNSRole, SNSReadOnlyAccess, and SNSFullAccess permissions.
-Contact Thomas (thomas.ward@boystown.org) for these.
+Contact Thomas (thomas.ward@boystown.org) to get this set up.

 ## Step 2- Install PowerShell7
 Next, you will need to install PowerShell 7.
 To do this, run this command in the command line: